emer/axon/README.md

 The only way to manage the complexity of large spiking nets is to develop advanced statistics that reveal what is going on, especially when things go wrong.
 These include:

 * Basic "activation health": proper function depends on neurons remaining in a sensitive range of excitatory and inhibitory inputs, so these are monitored.
 Each layer has `ActAvg` with `AvgMaxGeM` reporting average maximum minus-phase Ge values -- these are what is regulated relative to `Act.GTarg.GeMax`, but also must be examined early in training to ensure that initial excitation is not too weak.
-The layer `Inhib.ActAvg.Init` can be set to adjust -- and unlike in Leabra, there is a separate `Targ` value that controls adaptation of layer-level inhibition.
+The layer `Inhib.ActAvg.Init` can be set to adjust -- and unlike in Leabra, there is a separate `Target` value that controls adaptation of layer-level inhibition.

 * Hogging and the flip-side: dead units.